Light Force: Reception

 According to MicroScope, the ZX Spectrum version of Light Force debuted at number two in the UK sales charts, behind Paperboy.
 It dropped down to number three the following week.
 All three versions of the game received positive reviews from video game critics.
-Graham Taylor for Sinclair User called it, "The ultimate blaster, Light Force is mindless destruction at its very best.
-An essential purchase."
+Graham Taylor for Sinclair User called it "the ultimate blaster" and "essential purchase".
 One reviewer for Amtix considered it to be one of the best shoot 'em ups for the Amstrad.
 Crash praised its graphics, calling it the best he has seen on a Spectrum shoot 'em up.
 Computer and Video Games' Tim Metcalfe positively compared it to Galaxian.
-Zzap!64 said it was "a must for shoot 'em up addicts."
+Zzap!64 said that the title was appropriate for fans of scrolling shooter genre.

 The game won the award for best graphics of the year according to the readers of Crash, and was nominated in the "Best Shoot 'em up" and "State of the Art award" categories.
 In 1991, Crash placed it 82nd in their list of the top 100 games for the Spectrum.
 The Spectrum version was rated number 26 in the Your Sinclair "Official Top 100 Games of All Time" list.